yakovcohen4/AWS-Dictionary-Front/README.md

 ### To Do -

-- error handling to fail request.
+- Error handling to fail request.

 ---